Mario Party 8: Critical response

 The decision to keep the game in the 4:3 aspect ratio and add sidebars in widescreen was widely panned as lazy, as well as potentially causing burn-in.
-Many critics theorized that the game was originally meant to release for the GameCube, but was ported to the Wii last minute.
+Many critics theorized that the game was originally meant to release for the GameCube, but was ported to the Wii late into development.

 Sales

 After its North American release on May 29, 2007, the game sold 314,000 units in the United States in three days, making it the best-selling home console game in the month of May and the second-best selling game overall.
-In late June the game sold 426,000 units making it the best-selling game of the month, and on July 2 Nintendo of America announced that the game had sold over 550,000 copies since its release, making it the fastest-selling entry in the series.
-According to the NPD Group, the game was the tenth best-selling game of 2007 in the US, with 1.82 million units sold.
-In January 2008, Famitsu reported that Mario Party 8 had sold 1,153,648 copies, making it one of 4 Wii games that had surpassed sales of one million units and the third best-selling Wii game behind Wii Sports (2,663,938 units) and Wii Play (2,139,084 units).
+In late June, the game sold 426,000 units, making it the best-selling game of the month, and on July 2, Nintendo of America announced that the game had sold over 550,000 copies since its release, making it the fastest-selling entry in the series.
+According to The NPD Group, the game was the tenth best-selling game of 2007 in the US, with 1.82 million units sold.
+In January 2008, Famitsu reported that Mario Party 8 had sold 1,153,648 copies, making it one of four Wii games that had surpassed sales of one million units and the third best-selling Wii game behind Wii Sports (2,663,938 units) and Wii Play (2,139,084 units).
 According to GameDaily, the game was the tenth most-rented video game of 2008.
 It received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.
-The game went on to sell 7.6 million copies worldwide, making it the tenth best-selling Wii game of all-time.
+The game went on to sell 8.8 million copies worldwide, making it the 12th best-selling game for the Wii.